 While anxiety is best known for its mental symptoms, such as nervous thoughts and worries, it's the physical symptoms that often cause people the most distress.
-The nausea, the muscle tension, the rapid heartbeat – these symptoms can be both frightening and distressing, with some symptoms genuinely causing a great deal of fear or discomfort that drastically hurts your quality of life.
+The nausea, the muscle tension, the rapid heartbeat - these symptoms can be both frightening and distressing, with some symptoms genuinely causing a great deal of fear or discomfort that can drastically impact quality of life.

 The Rise in Body Heat

 Your body heat rises as a result of your fight or flight system.
 The system itself is actually very useful.
-When you confront danger, you need your body to be ready to start fighting or to run away, and body heat changes can actually help you with that reaction.
+When you confront danger, you need your body to be ready to start fighting or to run away.
+Your brain processes that danger and releases adrenaline.
+That adrenaline then dilates your pupils to let in more light, pumps blood faster so that you can run or fight, and much more.

-But when your fight/flight system is misfiring, that leads to persistent anxiety, and persistent anxiety is a real problem.
-Hot flashes are rarely the only symptom, however, so if you haven't yet, take my free anxiety test to find out more about how to reduce your
+But when your fight/flight system is misfiring, that can lead to persistent anxiety, and persistent anxiety is a real problem.

 You May Have a Malfunctioning Fight/Flight System